katelynmichalove/CompetitiveAnalysis/README.md

 * Masculine formatting doesn't appeal as much to women
 * No continuued patronage, only specific project funding
-* Less categories to choose from
+* Less project categories to choose from
 * You can't receive funding until your funding goal is reached
 * Lengthier review time when trying to launch a project (2-3 days)
 * Lack of marketing analytics